gufushan/cms/resources/md/interactive-development.md

 ## Details
 In contrast, normal development: coding, runtime enveroment start up, read all code, execute and exist.

 REPL is a tool to support Interactive Development.
 REPL type:

 * Local REPL
 * Remote REPL

+Interactive Development start from the starting of Runtime Enveroment(REPL)

 ### Benifit